-We present the scaling relation between the X-ray luminosity $(L{X,500})$ and the mass or gas temperature $(T{sl,500})$ of our mock ETGs in Fig. 2.
-We perform linear fit with outlier clipping using the LTS_LINEFIT program3 for both scaling relations.
-The blue dots in the figure mark the mock ETGs that are kept after the clipping, while the outliers (outside of the 2.6 σ confidence interval) are denoted with green dots.
+LTS\LINEFIT programme for both scaling relations.
+The blue dots in the figure mark the mock ETGs that are kept after the clipping, while the outliers (outside of the $2.6\sigma$ confidence interval) are denoted with green dots.
 We assume a fiducial 0.1 dex uncertainty in the mass and spectroscopic-like temperature measurements, and 0.2 dex uncertainty in the X-ray luminosity.

-The left panel shows the scaling relation of $L{X,500}$ with the total mass (dark matter, gas, and stars combined) within five times the 2D effective radii (R_e) of the central ETGs.
+The left panel shows the scaling relation of $L{X,500}$ with the total mass (dark matter, gas, and stars combined) within five times the 2D effective radii $(R_e)$ of the central ETGs.
 There are no significant outliers for our sample and indicates a rather tight linear relation.
-The dotted-dashed grey line along with the grey band showcases the mean and 1σ scaling relation fit to Chandra-observed ETGs (Kim et al. 2019b).
-The observers derived ETG dynamical masses using globular cluster (GC) kinematics (Alabi et al. 2017) or GC photometric scaling relations (Harris et al. 2013, 2017) out to $5R_e$ and we adopt the same radii for the mass definition of the simulated ETGs.
+The dotted dashed grey line along with the grey band showcases the mean and $1\sigma$ scaling relation fit to Chandra-observed ETGs (Kim et al. 2019b).
+The observers derived ETG dynamical masses using globular cluster (GC) kinematics (Alabi et al. 2017) or GC photometric scaling relations (Harris, Harris & Alessi 2013; Harris, Blakeslee & Harris 2017) out to $5R_e$ and we adopt the same radii for the mass definition of the simulated ETGs.
 The IllustrisTNG ETGs show great agreement with the observations in terms of both the slope and the scatter of the scaling relation, which is also a significant improvement over past hydrodynamic simulations (e.g. Choi et al. 2015) thanks to the updated IllustrisTNG AGN and stellar feedback models.
-An interesting feature is that the scatter for the simulated ETGs seems to increase towards lower masses, which we investigate further in the following sections (3.2, 3.3).
+An interesting feature is that the scatter for the simulated ETGs seems to increase towards lower masses, which we investigate further in the following subsections 3.2 and 3.3.

-The right panel of Fig. 2 shows the scaling relation between $T{\rm sl,500}$ and $L{\rm X,500}$ of the simulated ETGs, which also demonstrates a tight linear relation for most of the points.
-The two observed ETG samples we compare to are both from integral-field-unit surveys with spatially-resolved stellar kinematics while also being in the Chandra archival footprint.
-Our best-fit log-linear slope of 5.74 is closer to the 61 ATLAS^{3D} (Cappellari et al. 2011) E and S0 galaxy sample (slope of 5.4, Kim & Fabbiano 2015) as compared to that of 33 early-type galaxies (slope of 4.7, Goulding et al. 2016) from the MASSIVE Survey (Ma et al. 2014).
-The agreement in the $L_X-T{\rm sl}$ slope with observations for a statistical sample of simulated ETGs from a 3D cosmological simulation is also a big step up from previous hydrosimulation results such as Ciotti et al. (2017) who used 2D zoom-in approaches.
+The right panel of Fig. 2 shows the scaling relation between $T{\rm sl, 500}$ and $L{\rm X, 500}$ of the simulated ETGs, which also demonstrates a tight linear relation for most of the points.
+The two observed ETG samples we compare to are both from integral-field-unit surveys with spatially resolved stellar kinematics while also being in the Chandra archival footprint.
+Our best fit log-linear slope of 5.74 is closer to the 61 ATLAS3D (Cappellari et al. 2011) E and S0 galaxy sample (slope of 5.4, Kim & Fabbiano 2015) as compared to that of 33 ETGs (slope of 4.7, Goulding et al. 2016) from the MASSIVE Survey (Ma et al. 2014).
+The agreement in the $L_X-T{\rm sl}$ slope with observations for a statistical sample of simulated ETGs from a 3D cosmological simulation is also a big step up from previous hydro-simulation results such as Ciotti et al. (2017) who used 2D zoom-in approaches.